Nicolas Jaar: 2012–2017: Darkside and Sirens

 In 2012, Jaar debuted a live concept called From Scratch, where, in front of a live audience, he sampled records he had bought that day.
 The first iteration happened in Queens, New York at MOMA PS1; it was a five-hour concert with collaboration from Will Epstein, videographer Ryan Staake, dancer Lizzie Feidelson and singer Sasha Spielberg.
 He has also performed From Scratch in Boulder, Colorado, and Montréal, Quebec.

-On May 18, 2012, Jaar made his BBC Radio 1 Essential Mix debut, which was voted Radio 1's Essential Mix Of The Year of 2012.
+On 18 May 2012, Jaar made his BBC Radio 1 Essential Mix debut, which was voted Radio 1's Essential Mix Of The Year of 2012.

-On October 4, 2013, Psychic, the debut album from Darkside, Jaar's project with longtime collaborator Dave Harrington, was released to critical acclaim and a 9.0 score on Pitchfork.
+On 4 October 2013, Psychic, the debut album from Darkside, Jaar's project with longtime collaborator Dave Harrington, was released to critical acclaim and a 9.0 score on Pitchfork.
 The band toured the record for the entirety of 2014.

 In February 2015, Jaar released an ambient and noise record entitled Pomegranates, which was described as sounding "like broken Middle Eastern instruments half-playing a modal melody amid bursts of hiss".
 Later that year, Jaar scored the soundtrack to Dheepan, a thriller by French filmmaker Jacques Audiard about a family of Sri Lankan refugees living in the suburbs of Paris.
 It was the winner of the Palme d'Or at Cannes 2015.

 His second studio album, Sirens, was released in September 2016.
 Rolling Stone named it the #1 Electronic Album of the year.
 A deluxe version was released in December 2017, containing three new tracks interspersed throughout the album.

 2018–present: Against All Logic, return of Darkside

-On February 17, 2018, Jaar released his first album under his new alias Against All Logic, titled 2012-2017.
+On 17 February 2018, Jaar released his first album under his new alias Against All Logic, titled 2012-2017.
 The album, released with little warning and no direct references to Jaar's name, received critical acclaim upon its release, including a score of 8.8 and "Best New Music" designation from Pitchfork.

 Jaar co-produced most of FKA Twigs's second studio album, Magdalene, released in October 2019.

+In 2019, Jaar created the soundtrack to the Chilean film Ema.

 In 2020, Jaar released three albums; 2017-2019 in February (as Against All Logic), Cenizas in March, and Telas in July.

-Nearly eight years after the release of their debut album, Darkside released their second studio album, Spiral, on July 23, 2021 via Matador Records.
+Nearly eight years after the release of their debut album, Darkside released their second studio album, Spiral, on 23 July 2021 via Matador Records.
 It received generally favorable reviews.
+In November 2023, Jaar signed an open letter calling for a ceasefire and an end to Israel's blockade of the Gaza Strip.
+In July 2024, Jaar was one of the performers for the Artists for Aid Benefit Concert in London which raised funds for the Gaza Strip and Sudan.
+In 2025 the 3rd Darkside album Nothing was released.

+Jaar officially released Piedras 1 and Piedras 2 on 25 October 2024.
+These albums are composed of tracks from his 17-episode radio play Archivos de Radio Piedras.